schneiderpy/pRycollection/README.md

-A collection of datasets for Paraguay.
+A collection of data sets for Paraguay.